 I made the infographic below because I was having a hard time answering this question.
 Click on the image so that you can take a closer look.

 Moving from the Northern Hemisphere to Sydney not only switches the seasons around but also the school year.
-The change in school year complicates things.
+The change in the school year complicates things.
 From what I understand, children will end up spending an additional six months in whatever year they are currently in.

-The natural assumption would be to keep your kids in school until the finish back home then pack up and move.
+The natural assumption would be to keep your kids in school until they finish back home then pack up and move.
 Seems easy enough.
 But there are a few things you need to consider with this plan.

 Moving during June or July.